Spring Studio Assistantship

 - Basic artist business practices: invoicing, pricing, accounting, and taxes

-- Best application practices and submission for three different artist opportunities
+- Best application practices and submission for three artist opportunities

-- Recent graduates with a BFA or BA in glass or equivalent experience in the field are eligible for the Studio Assistantship.
+- Recent graduates with BFA or BA in glass or equivalent experience in the field are eligible for the Studio

-- Students actively enrolled in college are not eligible due to time restrictions.
+- Students currently enrolled in college are not eligible due to time restrictions.

-During each session, the Chrysler Museum of Art Perry Glass Studio accepts one Resident Assistant.
-The Museum provides a free apartment for this assistant during the duration of the term.
+During each session, the Chrysler Museum Glass Studio accepts one Resident Assistant.
+The Museum provides an apartment for this assistant during the duration of the term.
 This assistant has additional responsibilities and is expected to have more glass and studio practice experience.
 The Museum is not able to sponsor or facilitate visas.
-Please note in your Letter of Interest if you are applying for this position.
+Please note in your Letter of Interest if you would like to be considered for this position.

 Applicants should submit the following electronically: